pazz/alot/docs/source/configuration/index.rst

 .. warning::

   Sending mails is only supported via a sendmail shell command for now.
-If you want to use a sendmail command different from `sendmail`, specify it as `sendmail_command`.
+If you want to use a sendmail command different from `sendmail -t`, specify it as `sendmail_command`.

 The following entries are interpreted at the moment: